Skip to content

 The ELBO (or equivalent objective defined within AugmentedSGPR) is optimized w.r.t. the inducing locations only; kernel hyperparameters are kept fixed.

-max_steps: Maximum number of optimization steps.
-Defaults to 500. optimizer: Optimizer specification in the form "backend.method" (e.g. 'scipy.L-BFGS-B', 'tf.adam'), as expected by optimize_model. verbose: If True, print progress information during optimization. **kwargs: Extra keyword arguments forwarded to optimize_model.
+Optimizer specification in the form "backend.method" (e.g. 'scipy.L-BFGS-B', 'tf.adam'), as expected by optimize_model.

-np.ndarray Array of shape (num_robots, num_sensing, num_dim) containing the optimized inducing locations.
+np.ndarray: Array of shape (num_robots, num_sensing, num_dim) containing the optimized inducing locations.

 Source code in sgptools/methods.py